Saltash Tunnel: Construction

 During construction of the tunnel, a problem was encountered with flooding due to the saturation of the surrounding rocks.
-The resultant flow of water was channelled through the tunnel, hidden by a decorative cladding.
-Within a few months, this cladding had begun to crack, and water entered the part of the tunnel reserved for traffic.
-Although no structural problems were found, the water staining on the cladding gave the impression of a poorly built tunnel.
+The resultant flow of water was channelled through the tunnel, hidden behind the unreinforced insitu concrete lining.
+Within a few months, this lining had begun to crack, and water entered the part of the tunnel visible to traffic.
+Although no structural problems were found, the water staining on the lining gave the impression of a poorly built tunnel.
 This issue was commented upon in Parliament by the local MP, Colin Breed, and a £7.4 million renovation project was contracted to Skanska to provide a new tunnel lining and improvements to the electrical system.